 - If graduates of your school hold electoral office or are running for office, invite them to speak at forums along with their opponents.

 Remind students that they can volunteer in their own voice and express their own feelings.

 - If they’re ambivalent about the candidates for a key office, but still prefer one over the other, suggest that they volunteer.
-They can voice their mixed sentiments to voters — acknowledging areas where they have differences, yet talking about why they still believe their candidate is still worth electing.
-This is likely to draw much greater participation than if students feel they have to line up behind a set “party line.”
+They can voice their mixed sentiments to voters — acknowledging areas where they have differences yet describing why their candidate is still worth electing.
+This is likely to draw much greater participation than if students feel they have to embrace a set “party line.”